-Straw bale gardening provides all the benefits of raised beds without the cost.
+Straw bale gardening is touted as providing all the benefits of raised beds without the cost.
 Poor (or absent) soil can be overcome by growing vegetables in bales of straw.
 Also, if your soil is host to Verticillium or Fusarium wilt, nematodes, or really tough weeds, straw bale gardening may be the answer.
+Or, it may not.

 These preconditioning steps are needed for successful straw bale gardening:

 When are my straw bales ready for planting?

 If synthetic fertilizer is used, you can start planting on Day Twelve.
 If organic fertilizers were used, wait until Day Seventeen.
 Before you start planting, however, you need to consider other potential problems.

 Aside from decomposition and the need for frequent watering and fertilizing, straw bales are often produced in fields where persistent herbicides are used.
 These herbicide do not breakdown quickly and they can adversely affect your crops, your compost pile, and your soil.
 If you do not know for sure, you have to assume that these chemicals are present and are best avoided.
 If you can find organic straw bales, you are ready to move forward.

 Crops that are grown from really tiny seeds, such as lettuce, are best started in potting soil and then transplanted to the straw bale garden.
 Otherwise, those tiny seeds will end up somewhere in the middle of your straw bale where the only thing they can do is decompose.
 Adding a shallow layer of potting soil on top of your straw bales can also eliminate this problem.
 Use a trowel to open up a space in the straw bale for transplants and be sure to water after adding plants or seeds.

 What can be grown in a straw bale garden?